vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 *********************************

 To enable RADIUS based authentication, the authentication mode needs to be changed within the configuration.
-Previous settings like the local users, still exists within the configuration, however they are not used if the mode has been changed from local to radius.
+Previous settings like the local users still exist within the configuration, however they are not used if the mode has been changed from local to radius.
 Once changed back to local, it will use all local accounts again.